 The SNC-L site geologists have prepared detailed geology maps of all permanent rock faces on a blast-by-blast basis.
-The mapping is used in out slope stability analyses and as input for rock support design of permanent rock faces.
-Based on records seen on September 26 in the site office, the site geological and geotechnical work is being performed to a high standard.
+The mapping is used in the slope stability analyses and as input for rock support design of permanent rock faces.
+Based on records observed on September 26 in the site office, the site geological and geotechnical work is being performed to a high standard, in MWH's opinion.